 Cooking potato soup in a crockpot

 To make this in a crockpot, simply add all ingredients (except arrowroot or other thickener and remaining 1/2 cup of almond milk) to a large cooker and allow to cook on low for 2-3 hours depending on the size of your potato chunks.

 Once potatoes are tender, turn cook setting to high.
-While the pot is heating up more, whisk together thickener.
+While the pot is heating up more, whisk together thickener in a separate bowl.

-Add thickener mixture to crockpot and mix thoroughly.
+Add the thickener mixture to crockpot and mix thoroughly.

 As the pot heat continues to increase, stir every 10 minutes until it gets to the consistency desired.
 Depending on your slow cooker, this might take 20 minutes or so.